Report Card: Bob Condotta grades the Seahawks’ 28-21 victory vs. the 49ers in Week 4

 Offensive line

-It was ugly early, as Wilson was sacked three times on third downs in the first half.
+It was ugly early, as Wilson was sacked three times on third downs on three consecutive possessions in the first half.

-But from there the line adjusted, and the 49ers didn’t record another sack.
-The running game also got going.
+But the line adjusted.
+The 49ers didn’t record another sack, and the running game got going.

-Jamarco Jones, who started the last two games at right tackle, has been dealing with an illness and was inactive.
-That opened the door for veteran Cedric Ogbuehi to start.
+Jamarco Jones, who started last week at right tackle for the injured Brandon Shell, came up ill before the game, which opened the door for veteran Cedric Ogbuehi to start.

 Ogbuehi got beat for a sack by Dee Ford to end Seattle’s second series of the game.
-And Duane Brown was beat by Nick Bosa for a sack to end Seattle’s third series.
+And left tackle Duane Brown was beat by Nick Bosa for a sack to end Seattle’s third series.

-But the game turned once the Seahawks figured out the 49ers’ blitzes.
+But the game turned once the Seahawks figured out the 49ers’ blitzes and Seattle also went more up-tempo to slow the San Francisco rush.

 Grade: B.